kevinchu-mexiporc/Intro-to-IM/finalProject/journal.md

 (2022/05/10)
 I now can get the serial input from the arduino properly, and I decided to change the color display into the area of four colored bars on four edges of the window.
 In this way, there will be more interaction between the user and the device.
 However, I am struggling with the mapping just like the problems I faced when building up the Arduino system.
 I am thinking of changing the inputs from the Arduino through an equation to map them more precisely, or maybe I will pick up the same startegy as what I did to my Arduino, which is to alter the variables that control the area boundaries a bit at a time.

+(2022/05/10)
+I adjusted the code to another method instead of mapping the serial inputs to other variables in p5.
+I changed the mapping into comparing the previos readings from the serial to the new readings, and increase or decrease the lighting area of the pixels according to the difference of the two readings.

 ## Arduino Progress:
 (2022/04/26)